circlefin/malachite/Specs/English/messsages-to-events.md

 - Vote messages are produced, signed and broadcast by a validator, which is its *sender*
-  - To define whether a vote message for round step `(h, r, s)` is valid, the validator set for height `h` must to be known.
+  - To define whether a vote message for round step `(h, r, s)` is valid, the validator set for height `h` must be known.
     The validator set can change over heights, but it is the same within a height.
 - To each validator in the validator set of a height `h` is associated a *voting power*
   - Thresholds are computed from the voting power associated to the